astronuttt/fastlimits/docs/user-guide/install.md

 You can install this library just by running:

-`pip install fastlimiter`
+`pip install fastlimits`

 Then you can start using it!

-As we mentioned before, FastLimiter supports multiple storage backends courtesy of limist library.
+As we mentioned before, FastLimits supports multiple storage backends courtesy of limist library.

 You can read more about different flavours of limits storage backend in their [Installation manual](https://limits.readthedocs.io/en/stable/installation.html).